aws/aws-cdk-rfcs/README.md

 - Build consensus and integrate feedback.
 RFCs that have broad support are much more likely to make progress than those that don't receive any comments.
-- Eventually, the team will decide whether the RFC is a candidate for inclusion in CDK.
+- Eventually, the team will decide whether the RFC is a candidate for inclusion in CDK/JSII.
-- RFCs that are candidates for inclusion in CDK will enter a "final comment period" lasting 3 calendar days.
+- RFCs that are candidates for inclusion in CDK/JSII will enter a "final comment period" lasting 3 calendar days.
 The beginning of this period will be signaled by a team member adding a comment and label on the RFCs pull request.
 - An RFC can be modified based upon feedback from the team and community.